 Marije Verhage Ruth van Holst

-The Mental Health research program has installed a MH Junior Council that provides program leaders with solicited and unsolicited advice and helps them with the organization of research program-specific activities or events.
+The Mental Health research program has installed a MH Junior program council that provides program leaders with solicited and unsolicited advice and helps them with the organization of research program-specific activities or events.

 Dhini Andriani Ricki de Koning